 Graduate degree recipients of the University who wish to take additional courses or begin a new graduate program of study may be given special consideration regarding admission.
 To qualify they must act within the time frames listed below and must complete and submit to CGCE a Second Degree or Program Request Form with the required supporting material.
-In order to obtain the form and to determine whether the second degree or program of study is in the same degree area as the first program, contact the Office of Admissions at 570-941-7600.
+The form may be obtained from the Graduate office or by visiting the CGCE Admissions link, http://academic.scranton.edu/department/gradsch/gradadmis.html.